kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 	// Configure swap memory available to container workloads.
 May be one of
 	// "", "NoSwap": workloads cannot use swap
 	// "UnlimitedSwap": workloads can use unlimited swap, up to the allocatable limit.
-	// "LimitedSwap": workloads can use up to this limit of swap.
 	SwapBehavior string

-	LimitedSwap *LimitedSwapConfiguration
-}

-type LimitedSwapConfiguration struct {
-	PerWorkloadMemorySwapLimit resource.Quantity
 }
 ```